Akhlaken07/online-cv/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

-This is my (Azhad Nasim) online-cv
+This is my (Azhad Nasim) online-cv: https://akhlaken07.github.io/online-cv/

 ## Installation